What is Drawing?

 Of the mind

 Drawing and illustration pervade our world as a vehicle for thought; on a practical level, we need it to plan, map, explain, direct, identify, warn and entertain.
-We are used to understanding drawings; this language seems to come naturally; however, we are initiated from infancy by our family and society as a precursor to letters and writing.
+We are used to understanding drawings; this language seems to come naturally and there are definitely instincts towards it, however, we are also initiated from infancy by our family and society as a precursor to letters and writing.

 History repeats itself

 A team of archaeologists have discovered what could be the oldest drawing by us, Homo Sapiens in the Blombos cave in South Africa.
-This abstract pattern described as being nine red lines on a rock was made with an ochre crayon and is said to have a familiarity to modern-day eyes because it looks like a hashtag.
+This abstract pattern; nine red lines on a rock was made with an ochre crayon and is said to have a familiarity to modern-day eyes because it looks like a hashtag.
 Researchers believe it maybe 73,000 years old, predating the next oldest drawing by 30,000 years.

 While essential to our individual development as humans; in prehistory along with sculpture and painting, it was critical to our species evolving into modern human beings; developing the capability of abstract thought, imagination, and conceptualising time.